 - Pioneers: 47

-There were also thirty soldiers who weren’t tradesmen but had been trained as drivers I.C.
-(Internal combustion).
-This information will be recorded in a soldier’s service record along with any trade tests they passed and their skill level.
+There were also thirty soldiers who weren’t tradesmen but had been trained as Drivers Internal combustion (I.C.) who drove and maintained the company’s transport.
+Six of the Drivers also acted as Batmen to the officers, while one was on sanitary duties and another on water duties.
+If a soldier passed a trade test, or was a Driver I.C., then this information will be recorded in a soldier’s service record.
 For transport, there were six bicycles, five motorcycles, a car, a van, and ten lorries.
-Its armament was eleven .38-inch Webley revolvers, 252 Lee-Enfield rifles, and four light machine guns.
+A company was armed with eleven .38-inch revolvers, 252 Lee-Enfield rifles, and four light machine guns.
 Shortages in arms and equipment early in the war meant the above figures could fluctuate.

 Researching an Artisan Works Company

 The only way to research an artisan works company is to view its war diaries at the National Archives in London.
-Without consulting these documents, you’d be lucky to find more than a few passing references to a company.
+Without consulting these documents, you’d be lucky to find more than a few passing references to a company online.
 A war diary was written by an officer of a unit and recorded its location and activities.
 They often contain appendices recording orders, construction reports, diagrams of building works, and maps.
 I offer a copying service for these documents.
+Artisan works companies usually served on the lines of communication, as general headquarters troops, or under a Commander Royal Engineers.
+They may also have war diaries to consult but there probably won’t be a lot of additional information, due to the large number of units they tended to have under their command.
+If the war diaries of the company you’re researching are poor, I’d recommend having a look at the war diaries of units it was working alongside.
+Usually, they will be units of the Royal Engineers or Pioneer Corps.

 Researching A Soldier who Served in an Artisan Works Company

-If you’re researching a soldier who was killed, wounded, or captured while serving with an artisan works company, you’ll be able to start your research even if you don’t have their service record.
+If you’re researching a soldier who was killed, wounded, or captured while serving with an artisan works company, you’ll have a variety of sources to consult online.
 The Commonwealth War Graves Commission recorded all the dead of the British Army between 3 September 1939 and 31 December 1947.
 You’ll be able to find out where a soldier is buried or commemorated and the date of their death, as well as other information.
 Their unit may not be recorded, instead, they may just be listed as a soldier of the Royal Engineers.
-If the artisan works company they were serving with when they died does appear in their entry, you can turn to its war diary to see if the circumstances of the soldier’s death were recorded.
+I’d also recommend searching the Royal Engineers’ other ranks casualty cards available on Findmypast.
+These documents often record details about a soldier’s cause of death which you won’t be able to find elsewhere.
+This is especially the case if a soldier died away from their unit, e.g. in hospital.
+You can search by name or army number, with the latter found in a soldier’s entry in the Commonwealth War Graves Commission’s database.
+War diaries will often record when a soldier of a company died, and may provide more information.

 If a soldier was wounded or taken prisoner of war, you can search the casualty lists and prisoner of war records on Findmypast.
-This is a genealogy website which usually offers a free trial period.
 Many soldiers serving with artisan works companies were taken prisoner during the fall of France in May and June 1940.
 There is a file regarding enquiries into missing soldiers of these companies held at the National Archives which may be useful if you’re researching a soldier who was killed, taken prisoner or went missing in May or June 1940.
 Its catalogue reference is British Expeditionary Force, France: Royal Engineers (works companies), missing men: WO 361/102.
 Another useful resource if you’re researching a casualty is the British Newspaper Archive which is also available to view on Findmypast.
-However, only a fraction of the newspapers have been digitized from the Second World War.
+However, only a fraction of the newspapers have been digitized from the Second World War but more are added each month.